Skip to content

 Name Type Description Default

-A conditional independence test function that takes in the names of two variables and a list of variable names as the conditioning set, and returns True if the two variables are independent given the conditioning set, and False otherwise.
-The function's signature should be: ci_test(var_name1: str, var_name2: str, cond_set: List[str], data: pd.DataFrame) -> bool
+A conditional independence test function that takes in the indices of two variables and a list of variable indices as the conditioning set, and returns True if the two variables are independent given the conditioning set, and False otherwise.

 required